 A good level player should aim for a par on this hole.
 The odds are in his favor: 72% of chance to make it with a risk of underperformance of 28% in total. (in the conditions of the test, with no particular wind)

 For an intermediate level player it would be safer to aim for a bogey.
-The best way to maximize his chances of bogey or better is to play this hole in regulation +1 shot: meaning play 2 shots to get to the green.
-The odds are then of 96% for bogey or better and only of 4% for an underperformance above bogey!
+The best way to maximize his chances of bogey or better is to play this hole in regulation +1 shot.
+This means playing 2 shots to get to the green.
+The odds are then of 96% for bogey or better.
+It then lets only 4% for an underperformance above bogey!

-This strategy also lets almost 50% of chance to finish with a par thanks to an easy 2nd shot that should let the player in good position to hole his first putt.
+This strategy also lets almost 50% of chance to finish with a par.
+This is possible thanks to an easy 2nd shot that should let the player in good position to hole his first putt.

-According to this, attacking the middle of the green looks relatively normal, with probabilities being very coherent knowing the levels of the 2 players.
+According to this, the odds of attacking the middle of the green look relatively normal.
+The probabilities being very coherent knowing the levels of the 2 players.